 "When God finds us, there is always a celebration.
 In the Eucharist, we gather to celebrate God finding us in Jesus Christ.
 If you're feeling lost, when you come to receive Jesus in bread and wine, ask to be found.
-If you know what it is to have been found by God, when you come to receive Jesus in bread and wine, give thanks - thanks to the one who came looking for you, and found you.
+If you know what it is to have been found by God when you care. been found by God, when you come to receive Jesus in bread and wine, give thanks - thanks to the one who came looking for you, and found you.